JacobHin2/keylogger-rs/README.md

-# Simple Linux + Windows Keylogger
+# keylogger-rs -- Simple Linux + Windows Keylogger
 ## Spent so long over-engineering this however it doesn't log to anywhere

 I was planning to have the typed words be sent to a remote server, but you can implement that yourself if you'd like!